jacekbarecki/memiomodelgenerator/README.md

-Medio Model Generator
+Memio Model Generator
 ====================
-A sample app that employs Medio to generate PHP model classes basing on the database schema.
+A sample app that employs Memio to generate PHP model classes basing on the database schema.

 ## Setup
 Enter the database settings in `src/Config.php`: